piotrsoltysiak/todo-list-clean-arch/README.md

 }
 ```

-By extending the application facade we can ensure that the same code would work on local test environment and production.
+By extending the application facade we can ensure that the same code would work on local test environments and production.

-To finish the puzzle, we use lightweight application container - [Pico](http://picocontainer.com/) to take care of creating new instance of application for every scenario (no additional code needed) and inject it to Cucumber steps:
+To finish the puzzle, we use a lightweight application container - [Pico](http://picocontainer.com/) to take care of creating a new instance of the application for every scenario (no additional code needed) and inject it to Cucumber steps:

 ```java
 public class TodoListSteps implements En {